cmiles74/docker-openconnect-freerdp/README.md

 lost access to the internet on my local machine.
 Or maybe internet service remains but everying on my local network becomes inaccessible.
 Yuck!

-If you use this image, you don't have to sully the network configuration with the random detritus that the OpenConnect client is throwing around.
-This image comes with OpenConnect and [FreeRDP][1] (as well as the supporting stuff, like X.org) that is ready to go.
+If you use this image, you don't have to sully the network configuration of your machine with the random detritus that the OpenConnect client is throwing around.
+This image comes with OpenConnect and [FreeRDP][1] (as well as the supporting stuff) that is ready to go.
 You can download this image, run it, and connect to that VPN and start RDP-ing like a pro.

 Running the Image